-- 1. In collaboration with other students, analyse, design, develop and evaluate an innovative solution to an identified need or opportunity involving a digital system. - 2.
-Respond to a teacher-provided case study to examine the capabilities and vulnerabilities of a network, design a network solution, discuss the threats to data and information, and propose strategies to protect the security of data and information.
+- 1. In collaboration with other students, identify a problem, need or opportunity to analyse, design, develop and evaluate an innovative solution. - Respond to a teacher-provided case study to examine a cyber security incident or a network vulnerability, evaluate the threats to a network, and propose strategies to protect the security of data and information on the network.

-Achievement of Outcomes 1 and 2 in each of Units 1 and 2 will be measured by performance in a selection of the following tasks:
+Achievement of Outcomes 1 and 2 in Unit 2 will be measured by performance in a selection of the following tasks: